Joker (character)

 The Joker possesses no superhuman abilities, instead using his expertise in chemical engineering to develop poisonous or lethal concoctions and thematic weaponry, including razor-tipped playing cards, deadly joy buzzers, and acid-spraying lapel flowers.
-The Joker sometimes works with other Gotham City supervillains, such as the Penguin and Two-Face, and groups like the Injustice Gang and Injustice League, but these relationships often collapse due to the Joker's desire for unbridled chaos.
-The 1990s introduced a romantic interest for the Joker in his former psychiatrist, Harley Quinn, who became his criminal sidekick and girlfriend before finally escaping their abusive relationship.
+The Joker sometimes works with other Gotham City criminals, such as the Penguin and Two-Face, and supervillain groups like the Injustice Gang and Injustice League, but these partnerships often collapse due to the Joker's desire for unbridled chaos.
+A romantic interest and sidekick for the Joker, his former psychiatrist Harley Quinn, was introduced in the 1990s.
 Although his primary obsession is Batman, the Joker has also fought other heroes, including Superman and Wonder Woman.

-One of the most iconic characters in popular culture, the Joker has been listed among the greatest comic book villains and fictional characters ever created.
-The character's popularity has seen him appear on a variety of merchandise, such as clothing and collectible items, inspire real-world structures (such as theme park attractions), and be referenced in a number of media.
-The Joker has been adapted in live-action, animated, and video game incarnations, including the 1960s Batman television series played by Cesar Romero and in films by Jack Nicholson in Batman (1989), Heath Ledger in The Dark Knight (2008), Jared Leto in the DC Extended Universe (2016–present), and Joaquin Phoenix in Joker (2019–present); Ledger and Phoenix each earned an Academy Award for their portrayals.
-Mark Hamill and others have provided the character's voice in media ranging from animation to video games.
+One of the most recognized characters in popular culture, the Joker has been listed among the greatest comic book villains and fictional characters ever created.
+His likeness has appeared on merchandise such as clothing and collectible items, and he has inspired real-world structures (such as theme park attractions) and been referenced in various media.
+The Joker has been adapted in live-action, animated, and video game incarnations.